*amex platinum card* is one of the best travel rewards credit cards on the market today, full stop.

 American Express Platinum Card Welcome Offer

-You can currently earn 80,000 Membership Rewards points after spending $6,000 in purchases in the first six months of card membership.
+You can currently earn at least 80,000 Membership Rewards points after spending $8,000 in purchases in the first six months of card membership.
 But you may be able to get much, much more.

 If you have never had an American Express credit card, you may be targeted for a welcome offer for up to 150,000 points via CardMatch!
 Otherwise, keep your eyes peeled for bigger bonuses via personal referral links … or just try searching for the Platinum Card in an incognito browser to see if you can beat the standard 80,000-point bonus.